abmera/bip39toalgo/README.md

-# BIP39 to Algorand Mneminic
+# BIP39 Mnemonic to Algorand Secret
 ## Motivation
-As a paranoid long-term Algo holder with a Ledger wallet, this tool is the answer to the question: *What if my Ledger device malfunctions or I misplace it and don't have access to a new one?*
+As a paranoid long-term Algo holder with a Ledger wallet, this tool is the answer to the question:
+> *What if my Ledger device malfunctions or I misplace it and don't have access to a new one?*

 While some advances have been made in terms of interoperability and recoverability across wallet clients (more details in [WalletsRecovery](https://walletsrecovery.org/)), there is still a considerable amount of inconsistencies.
 Thus, I couldn't just enter my Ledger recovery phrase (BIP39 mnemonic) in another multi-account wallet like Coinomi, Exodus or Trust.
 Also, I wanted to have the Algorand native 25-word recovery phrase in paper so that I could use in the official app to access my funds as a backup plan.